openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 This description is just for editing the English documentation.
-If you want to translate to other languages (thank you), you have to use [crowdin](https://crowdin.com/project/androidapsdocs).
+If you want to translate to other languages (thank you), please use [crowdin](https://crowdin.com/project/androidapsdocs).

 # Making your first PR (pull request)